pSpitzner/beets-flask/README.md

     - /desired/path/containeruser/:/home/beetle/
     - /path/to/music/:/path/to/music/
 ```
-- Because the GUI provides easy ways to clean your inbox, we suggest to set the beets import setting to `copy`:
+- Because the GUI provides easy ways to clean your inbox, we suggest to set the beets import setting to `copy`.
+Also needed if you want to undo an import to correct it (which deletes files from the library).
 ```yaml
 import:
     copy: yes